Cecil Bouchier

-Air Vice Marshal Sir Cecil Arthur Bouchier (14 October 1895 – 15 June 1979) served with the British Army, Royal Flying Corps, Royal Indian Air Force and Royal Air Force from 1915 to 1953.
-He was Air Officer Commanding No. 221 Group RAF from 12 June to 14 July 1945, then AOC British Commonwealth Air Forces as part of the Occupation Force in Japan from 1945 to 1948.
+Air Vice Marshal Sir Cecil Arthur Bouchier, (14 October 1895 – 15 June 1979) was a senior Royal Air Force officer.
+He was Air Officer Commanding No. 221 Group RAF in 1945 and Air Officer Commanding British Commonwealth Air Forces as part of the Occupation Force in Japan from 1945 to 1948.

 Bouchier was married to Dorothy Britton, who translated a number of Japanese books into English.

-There is a distant relationship with The current Lord Raphael Bouchier Of Shoreditch most honoured due to his philanthropy and charity works.
-Also an accomplished artist.
-As of 1997 Lord Raphael Bouchier Of Shoreditch resides locally.